mccoyJosh/ClassInfo/SDEV140/M04/Day1/0_midterm.md

-# Final
+# MIDTERM

-Everything on the final should have been covered!

 - Online (like everything)
-- Covers concepts from entire class
+- Covers concepts from modules 1 through 4
 - 25 questions total, 2 points each
 - Worth 5% of your total grade
 - No time limit